-- Following the date of the Board of Trustees' approval to conduct a modified pupil accommodation review, the school board will provide written notice of the Board of Trustees' decision within 5 business days to each of the affected single and upper-tier municipalities through the Clerks Department (or equivalent), other community partners that expressed an interest prior to the modified pupil accommodation review; and include an invitation for a meeting to discuss and comment on the recommended option(s) in the school board's initial staff report.
-School boards must also notify the Director(s) of Education of their coterminous school boards and the Ministry of Education through the office of the Assistant Deputy Minister of the Financial Policy and Business Division. - The affected single and upper-tier municipalities, as well as other community partners that expressed an interest prior to the modified pupil accommodation review, must provide their response on the recommended option(s) in the school board's initial staff report before the final public meeting. - The school board must hold at least one public meeting.
-Beginning with the date of the Board of Trustees' approval to conduct a modified pupil accommodation review, there must be no fewer than 30 business days before this public meeting is held. - The final staff report must be publicly posted no fewer than 10 business days after the final public meeting. - From the posting of the final staff report, there must be no fewer than 10 business days before the public delegations. - There must be no fewer than 10 business days between public delegations and the final decision of the Board of Trustees.
+- Following the date of the Board of Trustees' approval to conduct a modified pupil accommodation review, the school board will provide written notice of the Board of Trustees' decision within 5 business days to each of the elected Mayors, Chairs, Wardens, Reeves or equivalent and to the Chief Administrative Officers, City Managers, or equivalent of the affected single, lower and upper-tier municipalities, other community partners that expressed an interest prior to the modified pupil accommodation review; and include an invitation for a meeting to discuss and comment on the recommended and alternative scenarios in the school board's initial staff report.
+School boards must also notify the Director(s) of Education of their coterminous school boards and the Ministry of Education through the office of the Assistant Deputy Minister of the Capital and Business Support Division. - The meeting between the school board, affected single, lower and uppertier municipalities and other community partners that expressed an interest prior to the pupil accommodation review must be scheduled to take place before the first public meeting. - The affected single, lower and upper-tier municipalities, as well as other community partners that expressed an interest prior to the modified pupil accommodation review, should provide their response on the recommended and alternative scenarios in the school board's initial staff report before the final public meeting, otherwise school boards will not be required to include this response in the final staff report. - The school board must hold at least one public meeting.
+Beginning with the date of the Board of Trustees' approval to conduct a modified pupil accommodation review, there must be no fewer than 40 business days before this public meeting is held.

+- The final staff report must be publicly posted no fewer than 10 business days after the final public meeting. - From the posting of the final staff report, there must be no fewer than 10 business days before the public delegations. - If a new school closure is introduced as part of any recommended or alternative scenario in the final staff report, then an additional public meeting must be held no fewer than 20 business days from the posting of the final staff report. - If there is an additional public meeting, there must be no fewer than 10 business days before the public delegations. - There must be no fewer than 10 business days between public delegations and the final decision of the Board of Trustees.